do title loans go on your credit report

 Taking a loan should never be your first choice of action unless the consequences are certainly as dire as you’d imagine.

-Title loans' main benefits are that they’re accessible, have a simple and straightforward application procedure, and they’re fast, the procedure typically taking under an hour and the borrower gets the cash the same day if approved.
+Title loans' main benefits are that they’re accessible, have a straightforward application procedure, and they’re fast, the procedure typically takes under an hour and the borrower gets the cash the same day if approved.

 This makes them an optimal option for emergencies when you need cash on short notice.
 Medical emergencies, overdue bills, urgent house repairs (leaky roof, broken locks, a clogged toilet, etc.).